umu-gui-launcher/umu-gui-launcher/README.md

 ## Features

 - Clean and modern GTK 4.0 interface
-- Support for Windows executables (32-bit and 64-bit)
 - Configurable launch options
 - GameMode and MangoHud integration
-- Virtual desktop support
 - Intuitive drag and drop interface:
   - Add games by dropping .exe files
   - Reorder games by dragging and dropping